-Due to the ongoing impact of the COVID-19 pandemic the risk status remains as Red (A1).
-Although additional measures from risk assessments and safe systems of work in-line with government guidance for all staff including additional PPE and alternative working arrangements have been put in place to mitigate, the risk still remain high.
+Due to the ongoing impact of the COVID-19 pandemic the risk status remains designated as Red (A1).
+Although additional measures, including; remote working for office based staff, limited face to face meetings, review of risk assessments and safe systems of work for all staff including additional PPE and working arrangements have been put into place to mitigate, the risk still remain high.

-Service Business Continuity Plans have continued to be stress tested and additional mitigation put in place as needed to support any potential significant staff losses and resources.
-Officers have continued to work with LRF and multi-agency partners throughout the pandemic during quarter 3.
+Service Business Continuity Plans have continued to be stress tested including potential significant staff losses and resources with additional mitigation put in place as needed.
+Officers have continued to work with LRF and multi-agency partners throughout the pandemic during quarter 2.